Bucketlist Travels logo

 Place to Stay

-Originally set up to incentivise local people to put aside land for wildlife – for their own benefit.
-Today Sarara has 850,000 acres, across which elephants and leopards roam.
+Sarara camp was set up to incentivise local people to put aside land for wildlife – for their own benefit.
+Today, their reserve has 850,000 acres, across which elephant and leopard roam, alongside Samburu and their cattle.
+It’s a proper community camp: owned and staffed by spear-wielding Samburu.

 Extra beds